Edmund Sylvester: Gold rush

 In 1849, Sylvester traveled to California for the gold rush.
 He returned to his land claim in 1850, having traveled upon the Orbit.
 Sylvester had come back from San Francisco with only gold dust, which he used to buy into the Orbit partnership, it being the first vessel owned by Washington Territory residents.
 The Orbit was a ship that he and other Olympia pioneers bought and used for transporting wares from San Francisco to Puget Sound, which they sold in their shops.

-He donated land for the first school, masonic temple, the capital grounds, and Sylvester park; he sold some of his land for the first shops in Olympia.
-He built his own store, where he preferred to play chess with customers then have them shop.
+He donated land for the first school, masonic temple, the capital grounds, and Sylvester Park; he sold some of his land for the first shops in Olympia.
+He built his own store, which sold tobacco, confectionary and fruit; and often preferred to play chess with customers than have them shop.

 Later life

-In June 1852 when Thurston County was made a legal county, Sylvester was elected coroner.
+In June 1852, when Thurston County became an official county, Sylvester was elected coroner.

 There are two different stories as to how his wife, Clara Pottle (1832-1917), came to Washington Territory.
 The first being, that four years after coming to the territory, he sent for his younger brother, Crowell H. and had Crowell bring Clara Pottle with him.
-The other possibility, is in 1854 Sylvester returned to Maine, where he married Clara Pottle and then brought her back to the quickly growing Olympia, Washington.
+The other possibility, is in 1854 Sylvester returned to Maine, where he married Clara Pottle and then brought her back to the quickly growing Olympia, Washington on October 15.

-No matter which story is correct, Crowell H. Sylvester did take a land claim in the South Bay area, where he resided until his brothers death in the 1880s, at which point he took on Edmonds prosperous farm until Crowell's death in the mid 1900s.
+Crowell H. Sylvester took a land claim in the South Bay area, where he resided until his brother's death in the 1880s, at which point he took on his farm until Crowell's death in the mid 1900s.

-Edmond and Clara had one child; a daughter named May.
+Edmond and Clara had one child; a daughter named May, who later became a practicing attorney in Seattle.

 Clara was very involved in the women's vote and other women oriented political movements.
 She would live in Olympia from 1854 until after her husband's death, but eventually moved to San Diego, where she died in 1917.

 The Sylvester family was known for their political involvement in women's rights, their generosity and being very social.
 They were involved in all of the big events of the first decades of Olympia, however they led very few of these events.

 Sylvester's Mansion

 Sylvester's Mansion was built by Konrad Schneider in 1856–57 and was located between 7th and 8th Avenues.
-It remained an icon in Olympia until the mid 20th century, when it was moved and attempts to restore it began.
+It remained an icon in Olympia until the mid-20th century, when it was moved and attempts to restore it began.
 The attempts at restoration were never completed, and in 1961, arsonists burned it down.

 Sylvester's Window is a painting series, created by educator Lynn Erickson and artist Robert Chamberlain, and is permanently housed in the Olympia Timberland Library; it shows the changing landscape of Olympia from the point of view of the highest window in Sylvester's Mansion.